rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 │       │   │   │   │   └── cc v1.2.3 (*)
 ```

-We got a winner.
+We got a winner!
 It is used by `bevy_image`.
-The problem is that we do not know why.
-Based on the changelog linked above we know it is supposed to be behind a `feature` flag called `basis_universal`, looking at our `Cargo.toml` we do not enable it though.
+The problem now is that we do not know why `bevy_image` is suddenly bringing this in.
+Based on the changelog linked above, we know it is supposed to be behind a `feature` flag on the `bevy` crate, called `basis_universal`.
+Looking at our `Cargo.toml`, we don't enable it.

 > Cargo will enable the minimum subset of `features` needed so that every dependency using `bevy` gets the features they ask for.

-The question therefore is: Which crate asks for this feature?
+The question then becomes, which crate enables this feature?

 # Playing Cargo Feature Detective

-There is a little-known feature in `cargo tree` that allows us to not only see our dependency tree but also the features that are enabled in each crate.
+There is a little-known feature in `cargo tree` that allows us to not only see our dependency tree, but also the features that are enabled in each crate that is pulled in.

-Running `cargo tree -e features` in our repository root we get over 3.000 lines of this:
+Running `cargo tree -e features` in our repository root, we get over 3.000 lines of this:

 ```sh
 ├── winit v0.30.5